N-Krenn/linkorgs-app/README.md

 ```

 To start the docker containers.
 Everything should be live now, reachable under localhost:80/app.php.
 You can access the PGADMIN tool (https://www.pgadmin.org/download/pgadmin-4-container/) via localhost:5050, using the predefined configurationed credentials.
 We recommend using the PGSQL Admin Credentials to connect to the database.

+To make use of the service, the only input required is the CKAN API link to the respective dataset.
+This can be achieved either manually (localhost/app.php?api_link=YOURAPILINK.COM/) or via our CKAN Extension, which essentially does only provide an embedded HTML iframe with the associated datasets API Link. (https://github.com/N-Krenn/ckanext-linkorgs)